-Windows 8 introduces many new features.
-File History is one such new feature in Windows 8 that allows you to backup your data to an external source very easily.
-You can backup your libraries, documents, contacts, favorites, etc.
+Windows 10 includes many features.
+File History is one such new feature that allows you to backup your data to an external source very easily.
+You can back up your libraries, documents, contacts, favorites, etc.

 To turn on File History, go to start and type File History.
 This will trigger a search.
 Choose Settings from under the search box.
 Now click File History option in the left pane.
 This will open the File History window.

 Simply click the Turn On button to enable File History.